-During the Reporting Period, in the face of significant business restrictions, the Group has been committed to developing school-based teaching materials for new businesses to ensure teaching quality and promote the sustainable development of the Group.
+During the Reporting Period, the Group has been committed to developing school-based teaching materials for new businesses to ensure teaching quality and promote the sustainable development of the Group.
 To this end, the R&D department is responsible for designing and developing the Group's courses and teaching materials based on the Company's development goals, student feedback, and market demand.
 R&D courses include but are not limited to a series of courses for studying abroad in the United States, the United Kingdom, Hong Kong, Macao, and extracurricular programmes for personal attainment such as art, dancing, and youth basketball.